Research News & Updates

-Dr. Buzsáki joins 11 other NYU School of Medicine faculty members who have been elected to the National Academy of Sciences for their distinguished achievement in the biomedical sciences.
+Dr. Buzsáki joins 11 other NYU Langone Health faculty members who have been elected to the National Academy of Sciences for their distinguished achievement in the biomedical sciences.
 “It’s a great personal honor,” he says, “and also an important one for the institute.”

 Dr. Buzsáki is also an elected fellow of the American Association for the Advancement of Science.

 Our enewsletter, Spotlight on Science, features a sampling of the latest accomplishments in research at NYU Langone.
 It is the accumulation of day-to-day breakthroughs by which we lead the way to truly monumental findings.
 Sign up to receive future issues, and read previous issues.